Class: Prostaglandin Analogs

 Advice to Patients

-Importance of learning and adhering to proper administration techniques to avoid contamination of the solution with common bacteria that can cause ocular infections.1 Serious damage to the eye and subsequent loss of vision may result from using contaminated ophthalmic solutions.1
+Importance of learning and adhering to proper administration techniques to avoid contamination of the ophthalmic preparation with common bacteria that can cause ocular infections.1 Instruct patients that the tip of the dispensing container should not touch the eye or surrounding structures, fingers, or any other surface.1 91 Serious damage to the eye and subsequent loss of vision may result from using contaminated ophthalmic preparations.1

-Importance of informing clinician of existing or contemplated concomitant therapy, including prescription and OTC drugs.1
+Importance of informing clinician of existing or contemplated concomitant therapy, including prescription and OTC drugs, as well as any concomitant illnesses.1

 Importance of women informing clinicians if they are or intend to become pregnant or plan to breast-feed.1